ICSE19-FAST-R/FAST-R/README.md

 # Scalable Approaches for Test Suite Reduction

-This repository is a companion page for an ICSE'19 submission.
+This repository is a companion page for the following publication:

+> Emilio Cruciani, Breno Miranda, Roberto Verdecchia, and Antonia Bertolino.
+Scalable Approaches for Test Suite Reduction.
+In *Proceedings of ICSE’19: 41st International Conference on Software Engineering, Montreal, Canada, 25-31 May, 2019 (ICSE’19)*, 11 pages.

 It contains all the material required for replicating our experiments, including: the implementation of the algorithms, the input data, and supplementary tools.
 Some additional results, not included in the paper for the sake of space, are also provided.